How To Plan A Salt Lake City To Yellowstone Road Trip

 Snow, ice and steam at a deep blue Yellowstone hot spring pool

-Yellowstone is one of the most popular USA national parks.
-Why?
-Because it’s unique, spectacular and bursting with amazing things to see and do.
-We’ve spent a total of 8 days in Yellowstone and we still haven’t seen everything.
-The park is enormous and there’s hidden gems to unearth around every corner.
+Yellowstone National Park is unique, spectacular and bursting with amazing things to see and do.
+We’ve spent a total of 7 days in the park and we still haven’t seen everything because it’s enormous and there’s hidden gems to unearth around every corner.

-Our advice is to plan for 3 or 4 full days in Yellowstone if this will be your first time in the park.
-It’s important to know that Yellowstone is like a theme park in the summer months so you need to plan and book hotels in advance.
+Our advice is to plan for 3 or 4 full days in Yellowstone if this will be your first visit.
+It’s important to know that Yellowstone is among the most popular US national parks, so it’s like a theme park in the summer months and you must plan and book hotels in advance.
 We’ve visited in April and October when overcrowding isn’t an issue.

 Things To Do In Yellowstone: